dorsy99/portfoliov4/content/about.md

 <!-- But most of all, Thanks! -->

 # Resumé
-Coming up to 10 years experience in Service Delivery, for the last 5 years I have lived and breathed ServiceNow.
+Over 10 years experience in Service Delivery, for the last 7 I have lived and breathed ServiceNow.
 I am passionate about getting the most out of your investment, and building new and innovative applications on the platform.

 >Below is a (fairly) up-to-date list of my certifications and experience, but for the **Real Live Deal** please see my:
 >- [LinkedIn](https://www.linkedin.com/in/andrewalburydor)